Levi Stubbs, lead singer of the legendary Four Tops, died at his home in Detroit this week, aged 72.

 With Stubbs' powerfully emotional voice leading, the Four Tops sold millions of records and became one of the most successful and influential groups on the Motown Records label.

-1963 and had 20 world-wide hits over the next 10 years, powered by Stubbs' great sound; I can't help myself, Reach out I'll be there, Barnadette and Standing in the shadows of love all went to the top of the Billboard pop chart.
+They signed with Motown in 1963 and had 20 world-wide hits over the next 10 years, powered by Stubbs' great sound; I can't help myself, Reach out I'll be there, Barnadette and Standing in the shadows of love all went to the top of the Billboard pop chart.

 They toured for decades.
 In 1988 they were in the charts again with Indestructible on Arista.
 In 1990 they were inducted into the Rock and Roll Hall of Fame and given a star on Hollywood's Walk of Fame.